markusmoenig/Eldiron-Book/src/nodegraph_behavior_trees.md

 # Behavior Trees

-Every node graph in Eldiron (except [area nodes](./regions_edit_areas.md) which are more simple) utilizes behavior trees to break up the overall behavior into smaller, easily understandable chunks.
+Every node graph in Eldiron (except [area nodes](./regions_edit_areas.md) which are a bit more simple) utilizes behavior trees to break up the overall behavior into smaller, easily understandable chunks (trees).

 A behavior tree is just a node with several terminals at the bottom which get executed from left to right.
 You typically rename the behavior tree to indicate what behavior the tree is executing, for example *Go Raiding*, or *Talk* and *Combat*.